 Naturally, amaysim has a smartphone app available for you to keep track of your usage, recharge and change your phone service settings.
 And there’s one more thing to recommend amaysim: last February, they won an award from Canstar Blue for Most Satisfied Customers in the SIM only field.

 If you’re looking at a more modest monthly spend and don’t need the 10-country international calls, Boost’s $30 plan is pretty astonishing value.
-Its effective 7GB of data (3GB base plus 1GB each weekend) gives you no-hassle prepaid access to the blazingly fast Telstra network.
+Its effective 12GB of data gives you no-hassle prepaid access to the blazingly fast Telstra network.
 There’s plenty of data to get you by and unlimited everything else.

 There’s another point of difference between the two that might sway you one way of the other.
 The ten included countries for unlimited international calls differ slightly between amaysim and Boost.
 On the Boost side, you’ll be able to call (and text) to Canada, China, Hong Kong, India, Malaysia, New Zealand, Singapore, South Korea, United Kingdom and the USA.

 amaysim, on the other hand, doesn’t include Canada in the free list – but does add Thailand in its place.
 Depending on where you need to call, this one could be a decider for some.

 Which one’s for you – Boost or amaysim?